alexadam/project-templates/projects/electron-react/README.md

 yarn dev

-# and in another terminal

-yarn dev:electron
+# then open a web browser and go to http://localhost:8080/
 ```